UWPCE-PythonCert/IntroToPython-2014/Students/A.Kramer/Final_Project/README.txt

    the script is run, saves the data file with the name of the stock in the 'data' directory.

-   After the data is saved, the code is graphing the data on the screen.
+   After the data is saved, the code is plotting the data to the screen.

    After the code is done with plotting, it saves the image of the plot in the data directory with the name of the